Back to Top

 What happens on International GM’s Day?

 While some local game stores have events that take place on (or close to) GM’s Day, one of the major hallmarks of the holiday is that a number of publishers offer discounts on TTRPG products.
-A few of the many sales going on for GM’s Day this year in 2023 include:
+A few of the many sales going on for GM’s Day this year in 2025 include:

+It’s worth noting that these sales usually run for at least a few weeks, and products are geared both for players and GMs.
 Players are also encouraged to purchase RPG and D&D gifts for their GM, to try a new game they haven’t played before, and to run a one-shot adventure with a GM as a player.

 And what about having an International Player’s Day?
 As the original post on EN World notes rather cheekily, when it comes to tabletop role playing games “every day is player’s day”.